Morro Bay police searching for Check into Cash robbery suspect

-Morro Bay police are looking for an unidentified Hispanic male adult who allegedly robbed Check into Cash at gunpoint on Saturday according to a press release.
+Morro Bay police are looking for an unidentified Hispanic male adult who allegedly robbed Check into Cash at gunpoint on Saturday.

-At approximately 11:42 a.m., officers responded to Check into Cash after receiving a “panic button” type alert.
-While en route, the officers were informed that an armed robbery had taken place with a hand gun, possibly by a Hispanic male adult.
+At approximately 11:42 a.m., officers responded to Check into Cash after receiving a “panic button” type alert, according to a press release from the Morro Bay Police Department.
+While en route, the officers were informed that an armed robbery had taken place with a hand gun, possibly by a Hispanic male adult, police said.

 Moments later, the suspect was said to have fled with an undisclosed amount of money.